Home

 Uploading File From a Web Page Using Multipart Form POST

-Not all modern browsers support upload from local file system using PUT verb.
+IE 9-, FF 3.5-, Safari 3- and Chrome 3- does not support upload from the local file system using PUT verb.
 To overcome this limitation IT Hit Java WebDAV Server supports upload using multipart-encoded form using POST verb.

 <html>